- Study at Deakin

 Where practical, workplaces that are buildings need to be capable of maintaining a temperature range that is comfortable and suitable to the work.
 Optimum comfort for sedentary work is between 20°C and 26°C, depending on the time of the year and clothing worn.
 In enclosed workplaces, comfortable rates of air movement are usually between 0.1m and 0.2m per second.
 Staff undertaking work requiring physical exertion usually prefer a lower temperature range.

-Where the indoor temperature in areas of light work such as offices reaches an ambient temperature of 30–32°C, staff will be entitled to a 10-minute break at the end of each hour with access to cool drinking water.
-When the temperature reaches above 32–35°C, the breaks will increase to 20 minutes.
+Where the indoor temperature in areas of light work such as offices reaches an ambient temperature of 30–32°C, staff will be entitled to a 10-minute break at the end of each 50 minutes with access to cool drinking water.
+When the temperature reaches above 32–35°C, the breaks will increase to 20 minutes at the end of each 40 minutes.
 When the temperature exceeds 35°C, staff should preferably be relocated to a cooler environment, or be given the option of leaving work for the remainder of the day without loss of ordinary pay.

-When temperatures reach 35°C, students should preferably be relocated to a cooler environment or the remainder of the class cancelled, at the discretion of the head of school or dean.
+When temperatures reach 35°C, students should preferably be relocated to a cooler environment or the remainder of the class cancelled, at the discretion of the Head of School or Pro Vice-Chancellor.
 Remember that of course students are able to leave a location without having to take into account University employment obligations and consequences as do staff.

 In other indoor locations such as workshops, plant rooms, warehouses and so on, similar arrangements should be made by managers where practical, taking into account the amount of physical activity.